-What are some signs you might have an autoimmune disease, including thyroid, chronic fatigue, celiac disease, dysautonomia, insomnia?
+What are some signs you might have an autoimmune disease, including thyroid, Hashimoto, chronic fatigue, celiac disease, dysautonomia, insomnia?

 “The simplest step in healing is also the hardest: believing it is possible,” adds Dr. Li.
 “An insidious process often happens with chronic disease, when the illness becomes your identity, especially when it's an all-encompassing, debilitating condition like autoimmunity, chronic fatigue syndrome, or advanced cancer.
 The key to shifting our beliefs is to step outside of the prognoses and diagnoses long enough to tap into the innate intelligence within our cells.
 Because the body is where the subconscious lives, and where symptoms are trying to tell us the imbalances that are brewing.
 This isn't positive thinking.
 It's physiology at its best.
 By addressing root causes, reducing inflammation, restoring imbalances, and connecting to something greater beyond us, healing happens as a side-effect.”

 Can you explain to us a little bit more – this is not positive thinking?
 How do we address the root causes of illness—mind, body, and spirit?

 Dr. Cynthia Li has been so inspiring in my own healing journey.
 She is on the cutting edge for integrative medicine.